 Explore the opportunity to study part of your course abroad

 As a student at the University of Chichester, you can explore opportunities to study abroad during your studies as you enrich and broaden your educational experiences.

 Students who have undertaken this in the past have found it to be an amazing experience to broaden their horizons, a great opportunity to meet new people, undertake further travelling and to immerse themselves within a new culture.

 You will be fully supported throughout the process to help find the right destination institution for you and your course.
 We can take you through everything that you will need to consider, from visas to financial support, to help ensure that you can get the best out of your time studying abroad.

 Where you could go after your studies

-This BSc (Hons) Educational Psychology degree will prepare you for a range of careers in education and psychology and you will graduate with transferable skills in many more fields.
+Our BSc (Hons) Educational Psychology degree prepares you for a range of careers in education and psychology and you will graduate with transferable skills in many more fields.

 Becoming an Educational Psychologist